kdeldycke/kevin-deldycke-blog/content/posts/how-to-add-a-corner-banners-to-a-k2-wordpress-theme-style.md

 I've provided you with all the technical details to create a corner banner and add it to your K2 style seamlessly.
 It's now up to you to adapt it to your needs.
-Be Creative !
+Be Creative!
 Oh, and by the way, when you'll change the banner PNG file, do not forget to update the CSS code with your image width and height.

 **Update**: [my friend QPX](http://wqpx.wordpress.com) sent me an alternative